 The construction of the new skatepark is now complete.
 Designed and built by Canvas Skateparks Ltd, the skatepark features an advanced tile-and-coping cloverleaf pool – the first in London for 40 years.
-It also consists of an extended 100 metre long and 11 metre wide curved concrete band, filled with a wide range of rideable terrains which include the cloverleaf pool, an L-shaped steel-coping bowl and a large mellow section, aimed at those of all abilities and riding styles.
-BMX, quad-skating, rollerblading, scootering and skateboarding have all been considered in this design, and riders of all ages and abilities will be very welcome.
+It also consists of an extended 100m long and 11m wide curved concrete band, filled with a wide range of rideable terrains for people of all abilities and riding styles.
+The skatepark is suitable for BMX, quad-skating, rollerblading, scootering and skateboarding and has been designed for riders of all ages.

 Our long-term vision

 The council aspires to reinstate Crystal Palace Park as a place of fun and recreation in the spirit of Paxton’s vision, celebrating excellence in landscape and horticulture and providing facilities and events in keeping with a park of international significance.